 Imagine yourself on a speeding train, being thrown from side to side, unable to maintain steady balance.
-The flow and movement of time and space can upset our equilibriums in a similar way.
-But the Jewish calendar directs us to configure our bearings and synchronize them with the coordinates of the universe in which we live.
-And discover hope after loss.
+The flow and movement of time and space can upset your equilibrium in a similar way.
+But the Jewish calendar is like a balancing compass that configures your bearings and synchronizes them with the coordinates of the universe, helping us navigate and align our lives with the cycles of time and space which we occupy and travel through.